mariolinguito/codingadventures/content/blog/config-split/index.md

 ### If you want a different value for the same key?

-An example, you want to connect different IDPs for testing and production.
+For example, you want to connect different IDPs for testing and production.
 Of course, client ID and secret should be different.

 So we can accomplish this using a partial split of the YML file both in **testing** and **production** configuration-env: **openid_connect.settings.generic.yml**